-The DL, established for 19-NA, is published in the DL Technical Document.
-In cases where the SG is greater than 1.020, the DL shall be determined for the individual 19-NA test result using the SG-adjusted T in accordance with the DL Technical Document.
-Consequently, the adjusted DL shall be used to determine whether an AAF is reported for the Sample and included on the Laboratory test report.
+The \underline{DL} , established for 19-NA, is published in the TDDL [1].
+In cases where the SG is greater than 1.020, the \underline{DL} shall be determined for the individual 19-NA test result using the SG-adjusted T in accordance with the TDDL [1].
+Consequently, the adjusted \underline{DL} shall be used to determine whether an Adverse Analytical Finding is reported for the Sample and included in the Laboratory Test Report.

-Document Number: TD2014NA Version Number: 1.0 Written by: WADA Laboratory Committee Approved by: WADA Executive Committee Approval Date: 17 May 2014 Effective Date: 1 September 2014
+Document Number: TD2015NA Version Number: 1.0 Written by: WADA Laboratory Expert Group Approved by: WADA Executive Committee Approval Date: 12 May 2015 Effective Date: 1 September 2015